Although MACC is an open admission college, certain classes and programs require testing for various reasons.

-Click on the links below to view testing dates available at MACC.
+Click on the links below to view exam information and testing dates available at MACC.

 The Accuplacer is one of the exams used by Moberly Area Community College for placement into English and math courses.